saucey/angular2/README.md

 * Install all requirements described at "Prepare project environment".
 * Running **bower install & npm install** to install the required dependencies.
   If this fails, try running the commands separately and check errors.
+* Clone submodules in one shot: git submodule init && git submodule update.

+*NOTES:  submodules are about dependencies with other repos.
+Remember to read online how  GIT submodules work.
+Or just ask when at cXstudio's office*